BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 ```
 Here's what that all means:
 * **Function.** The function that is used to create an address from that key.
 In this cases it's `pkh`, which is the standard P2PKH legacy address that you met in [§3.3: Setting Up Your Wallet](03_3_Setting_Up_Your_Wallet.md).
 Similarly, a P2WSH SegWit address would use `wsh` and a P2WPKH address would use `wpkh`.
 * **Derivation Path.** This describes what part of an HD wallet is being exported.
 In this case it's a seed with the fingerprint `d6043800` and then the 18th child of the 0th child of the 0th child (`0'/0'/18'`) of that seed.
-There may also be a further description after the key: `function([derivation-path]key/more-derivation)#checksum`
+There may also be a further derivation after the key: `function([derivation-path]key/more-derivation)#checksum`
 * **Key**.
 The key or keys that are being transferred.
 This could be something traditional like an `xpub` or `xprv`, it could just be a public key for an address as in this case, it could be a set of addresses for a multi-signature, or it could be something else.
 This is the core data: the function explains what to do with it.
 * **Checksum**.
 Descriptors are meant to be human transferrable.
 This checksum makes sure you got it right.